 Whether you live in a warm weather climate or you eagerly await the arrival of spring in your area, using a barbecue or grill is a great option for any cook.

-Taking your cooking outside does bring with it different considerations than indoor cooking.
+Taking your cooking outside comes with different considerations than indoor cooking.

 - The difference between barbecuing, grilling and smoking

 - Whether to use propane, natural gas, wood chips, pellets, etc.

 - What type of outdoor appliance to purchase (BBQ, smoker, etc.)

 - How to cook different cuts of meat, fish or seafood